dsagman/picat/readme_hakank_comments4.md

 ## Maybe You Already Know Prolog?

 This whole section is *predicated* on the idea that you are largely unfamiliar with the concepts of Prolog and other logic programming languages.
 But maybe you already k1now Prolog?
 If that's the case, did you see what I did with predicated?
 Ha!
 Hahahahah.
 Ahem.
 Yes.
 Anyway...
-hakank4: Typo "k1now" -> "know".
+hakank4x: Typo "k1now" -> "know".
 Or is that some leet speak that I don't k1now? :-)
+DS: :-) Edited.

 If you do know Prolog you should know that Picat supports: